 Often times, underwater is where the best treasures are found – just ask any pirate!
-Thousands of people lose items in bodies of water every day Because those areas are not as hunted as places on dry land, your chances of finding valuables is far greater when you hunt in the water.
-If you haven’t tried underwater metal detecting yet, you should.
+Thousands of people lose items in bodies of water every day Because those areas are not as hunted as places on dry land, your chances of finding valuables are far greater when you hunt in the water.
+If you haven’t tried using an underwater metal detector yet, you should.
 Here are some tips to help you get started.

 Choose the Right Metal Detector

 Choose the Right Accessories